-During the worship service we take an offering at some point after the sermon.
+As you enter into the sanctuary, there is a plate for offerings.
 As a guest, you are welcome to support the ministry of St. Johns with a gift, but please don't feel compelled.
 We believe it is the responsibility of the members to support the church, pastors, staff and the various ministries we are engaged in.

-During the offering the congregation is invited to sign the black friendship registers alongside the center end of the pews.
+During the announcements after the sermon, the congregation is invited to sign the black friendship registers alongside the center end of the pews.
 This is a great opportunity to leave contact information so that we can follow up on your visit.
 There is a box to check if you would like a call from one of the pastors.

 Holy Communion is given at the 10:30 a.m. service on 1st and 3rd Sundays of the month and at the 8:00 a.m. service on 2nd and 4th Sundays.
 We do not have communion when there is a 5th Sunday in the month.
 Holy Communion is also served during some special worship services such as Christmas Day.